ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Security Considerations {#sec-cons}

-When a Client receives a message from a sender for the first time, it needs to have a mechanism in place to avoid replay, e.g., Appendix B.2 of {{RFC8613}}.
-In case the Client rebooted and lost the security state used to protect previous communication with that sender, such a mechanism is useful for the recipient to be on the safe side.
+When a Client receives a message from a sender for the first time since joining the group, it needs to have a mechanism in place to avoid replayed messages, e.g., Appendix B.2 of {{RFC8613}} or Appendix E of {{I-D.ietf-core-oscore-groupcomm}}.
+Such a mechanism aids the recipient Client also in case the Client rebooted and lost the security state used to protect previous group communications with that sender.

-Besides, if the KDC has renewed the group keying material, and the time interval between the end of the rekeying process and the joining of the Client is sufficiently small, that Client is also on the safe side, since replayed older messages protected with the previous keying material will not be accepted.
+If the KDC has renewed the group keying material upon the Client's joining, and the time interval between the end of the rekeying process and the Client's joining is sufficiently small, then the Client is also on the safe side, since it would not accept replayed messages protected with the old group keying material previous to its group joining.

+When rekeying the group, the KDC provides the new group keying material to the current group members through the rekeying scheme used in the group.

-The KDC must renew the group keying material upon its expiration.
+In particular, the KDC must renew the group keying material latest upon its expiration.
+Before then, the KDC may also renew the group keying material on a regular or periodical fashion.

-The KDC should renew the keying material upon group membership change, and should provide it to the current group members through the rekeying scheme used in the group.
+Furthermore, the KDC should renew the keying material upon a group membership change.
+Note that the considerations above about dealing with replayed messages still hold, even in case the KDC rekeys the group upon every single joining of a new group member.

-The KDC should renew the group keying material after rebooting, even in the case where all keying material is stored in persistent storage.
-However, if the KDC relies on Observe responses to notify the group of renewed keying material, after rebooting the KDC will have lost all the current ongoing Observations with the group members, and the previous keying material will be used to protect messages in the group anyway.
-The KDC will rely on each node requesting updates of the group keying material to establish the new keying material in the nodes, or, if implemented, it can push the update to the nodes in the group using the 'control_uri' resource.

 The KDC may enforce a rekeying policy that takes into account the overall time required to rekey the group, as well as the expected rate of changes in the group membership.

-That is, the KDC may not rekey the group at every membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
-The KDC may rekey the group after a minimum number of group members have joined or left within a given time interval, or after maximum amount of time since the last rekeying was completed, or yet during predictable network inactivity periods.
+That is, the KDC may not rekey the group at each and every group membership change, for instance if members' joining and leaving occur frequently and performing a group rekeying takes too long.
+Instead, the KDC might rekey the group after a minimum number of group members have joined or left within a given time interval, or after a maximum amount of time since the last group rekeying was completed, or yet during predictable network inactivity periods.

-However, this would result in the KDC not constantly preserving backward and forward security.
-Newly joining group members could be able to access the keying material used before their joining, and thus could access past group communications.
-Also, until the KDC performs a group rekeying, the newly leaving nodes would still be able to access upcoming group communications that are protected with the keying material that has not yet been updated.
+However, this would result in the KDC not constantly preserving backward and forward security in the group.
+That is:

+* Newly joining group members would be able to access the keying material used before their joining, and thus they could access past group communications if they have recorded old exchanged messages.
+This might still be acceptable for some applications and in situations where the new group members are freshly deployed through strictly controlled procedures.

+* The leaving group members would remain able to access upcoming group communications, as protected with the current keying material that has not been updated.
+This is typically undesirable, especially if the leaving group member is compromised or suspected to be, and it might have an impact or compromise the security properties of the protocols used in the group to protect the exchanged messages.

+The KDC should renew the group keying material in case it has rebooted, even in case it stores the whole group keying material in persistent storage.
+This assumes that the secure associations with the current group members as well as any additional keying material required to rekey the group are also stored in persistent storage.

+However, if the KDC relies on Observe notifications to distribute the new group keying material, the KDC would have lost all the current ongoing Observations with the group members after rebooting, and the group members would continue using the old group keying material.
+Therefore, the KDC will rather rely on each group member asking for the new group keying material, or, if implemented, the KDC can provide the new group keying material to the group members, by targeting the respective 'control_uri' resource.

-The KDC needs to have a mechanism in place to detect DoS attacks from nodes constantly initiating rekey events (for example by updating their public key), such as removing these nodes from the group.
+The KDC needs to have a mechanism in place to detect DoS attacks from nodes repeatedly performing actions that might trigger a group rekeying.
+Such actions can include leaving and/or re-joining the group at high rates, or often asking the KDC for new indidivual keying material.
+Ultimately, the KDC can resort to removing these nodes from the group and (temperorarily) preventing them from joining the group again.

-The KDC also needs to have a congestion control mechanism in place to avoid network congestion when the KDC renews the group keying material; CoAP and Observe give guidance on such mechanisms, see {{Section 4.7 of RFC7252}} and {{Section 4.5.1 of RFC7641}}.
+The KDC also needs to have a congestion control mechanism in place, in order to avoid network congestion upon distributing new group keying material.
+For example, CoAP and Observe give guidance on such mechanisms, see {{Section 4.7 of RFC7252}} and {{Section 4.5.1 of RFC7641}}.

 ## Update of Keying Material

 A group member can receive a message shortly after the group has been rekeyed, and new keying material has been distributed by the KDC.
 In the following two cases, this may result in misaligned keying material between the group members.

-In the first case, the sender protects a message using the old keying material.
-However, the recipient receives the message after having received the new keying material, hence not being able to correctly process it.
-A possible way to ameliorate this issue is to preserve the old, recent, keying material for a maximum amount of time defined by the application.
-By doing so, the recipient can still try to process the received message using the old retained keying material.
-Note that a former (compromised) group member can take advantage of this by sending messages protected with the old retained keying material.
-Therefore, a conservative application policy should not admit the storage of old keying material.
+In the first case, the sender protects a message using the old group keying material.
+However, the recipient receives the message after having received the new group keying material, hence not being able to correctly process it.
+A possible way to ameliorate this issue is to preserve the old, recent group keying material for a maximum amount of time defined by the application.
+By doing so, the recipient can still try to process the received message using the old, retained group keying material.
+Note that a former (compromised) group member can take advantage of this by sending messages protected with the old, retained group keying material.
+Therefore, a conservative application policy should not admit the storage of old group keying material.

-In the second case, the sender protects a message using the new keying material, but the recipient receives that request before having received the new keying material.
+In the second case, the sender protects a message using the new group keying material, but the recipient receives that request before having received the new group keying material.
 Therefore, the recipient would not be able to correctly process the request and hence discards it.
-If the recipient receives the new keying material shortly after that and the application at the sender endpoint performs retransmissions, the former will still be able to receive and correctly process the message.
-In any case, the recipient should actively ask the KDC for an updated keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.
+If the recipient receives the new group keying material shortly after that and the application at the sender endpoint performs retransmissions, the former will still be able to receive and correctly process the message.
+In any case, the recipient should actively ask the KDC for the updated group keying material according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 A node that has left the group should not expect any of its outgoing messages to be successfully processed, if received after its leaving, due to a possible group rekeying occurred before the message reception.

 ## Block-Wise Considerations

-If the block-wise options {{RFC7959}} are used, and the keying material is updated in the middle of a block-wise transfer, the sender of the blocks just changes the keying material to the updated one and continues the transfer.
-As long as both sides get the new keying material, updating the keying material in the middle of a transfer will not cause any issue.
+If the Block-Wise CoAP options {{RFC7959}} are used, and the keying material is updated in the middle of a Block-Wise transfer, the sender of the blocks just changes the group keying material to the updated one and continues the transfer.
+As long as both sides get the new group keying material, updating group the keying material in the middle of a transfer will not cause any issue.
 Otherwise, the sender will have to transmit the message again, when receiving an error message from the recipient.

-Compared to a scenario where the transfer does not use block-wise, depending on how fast the keying material is changed, the nodes might consume a larger amount of the network bandwidth resending the blocks again and again, which might be problematic.
+Compared to a scenario where the transfer does not use Block-Wise, depending on how fast the group keying material is changed, the group members might consume a larger amount of the network bandwidth by repeatedly resending the same blocks, which might be problematic.

 # IANA Considerations